When is 13 Reasons Why season 4 released? What’s going to happen?

 Manufacturing on the fourth season was already underway as of August 1, 2019.

-Filming on each the second and third seasons took round six months, so presuming the fourth season once more runs to 13 episodes, anticipate capturing to wrap in early 2020.
+Filming on each the second and third seasons took round six months, so presuming the fourth season once more runs to 13 episodes, count on capturing to wrap in early 2020.

 - The place is 13 Causes Why set?
 Netflix present’s filming places revealed